martleim/MyDealTask/README.md

 ## .Net Solution Architecture

-The architecture complies of separated projects that ensure a separation of concerns based on responsabilities.
-These projects are then grouped in folders considering the responsabilities they share and numbered in order of access (UI->database).
+The architecture complies of a set of projects that ensure a separation of concerns based on responsabilities.
+These projects are then grouped in folders considering the duties they share and numbered in order of access (UI->database).

 There is a folder Common which contains the elements that are used across the whole stack such as contracts, models, etc.